 It is also great for pregnant women who develop anemia during gestation.

 People that suffer from poor night vision or are likely to suffer from some sort of macular deformation can consume dandelion to add vitamin A, beta-carotenes, and helenin to their diets.

 These 3 nutrients stimulate the eyes’ ability to capture light, and they protect vision.

 Treat varicose veins and hemorrhoids

-This is because of the tannins in this plant.
+This benefit is due to the tannins in this plant.
 It provides relaxing and calming properties to alleviate external or peripheral circulatory problems, like varicose veins and hemorrhoids.

 There generally aren’t very many adverse side effects to consuming this plant, excluding skin allergies or eczema.
 If you consume a lot of dandelion, you could experience diarrhea, heartburn, or stomach discomfort.